 Survey of sexual misconduct

-In 2025 we are asking all final year students across England to complete a pilot survey on sexual misconduct in higher education.
+In 2025 we asked all final year students across England to complete a pilot survey on sexual misconduct in higher education.

-To reduce burden on students and providers, the sexual misconduct survey follows the National Student Survey (NSS).
-Students can complete the sexual misconduct survey immediately after they have submitted their NSS response.
+To reduce burden on students and providers, the sexual misconduct survey followed the National Student Survey (NSS).

-Although they share the same survey platform, the two surveys are entirely separate.
+Although they shared the same survey platform, the two surveys were entirely separate.

 There is currently limited data on sexual misconduct affecting students in higher education in England.